raphaelhaehnel/learning-DL/README.md

 ![Figure_2](https://github.com/user-attachments/assets/1fd16de8-984a-499d-872d-3d25ecb9fe95)

 ### Classification task
-> We generate synthetic circular data, split it into training and testing sets, and define two variations of a feedforward neural network.
+> We generate circular data, split it into training and testing sets, and define two variations of a neural network.
 > The models are trained using the binary cross-entropy loss function and optimized with Adam.
 > We track loss values and accuracy during training and visualize decision boundaries to evaluate performance.